saku-kaarakainen/mapline.github.io/README.md

 # The script below should add packages to the path: {path-to-project}/src/Mapline.Web/ClientApp/node_modules
 cd Mapline.web/ClientApp # Make sure you are in this folder.
-You can also use --prefix npm install npm install vuetify leaflet vue2-leaflet --save
+You can also use --prefix npm install npm install leaflet vue2-leaflet --save

 # You also need to copy a css file from it's packages.
 I don't know why my project is doing that, I have been lazy to figure out the reason.
 mkdir .\public\lib # this is already in .gitignore